 Dallas JFK Memorial

 There is also the JFK memorial, a few blocks away.
 It is a very simple memorial, so I was a little disappointed.
 The walls are high but plain.
 Inside you will find a black square with the President’s name.
-It is supposed to be a place for contemplation, so I would have liked to see some quotes or artistic details.
+It is supposed to be a place for contemplation, so I would have liked to see some quotes (especially since JFK was so well spoken) or artistic details.

 Sixth Floor Museum Review